melanie bonajo

 melanie bonajo represented The Netherlands at the 59th Venice Biennale in 2022 with When the body says Yes. bonajo has been working with a curatorial team consisting of Orlando Maaike Gouwenberg, Geir Haraldseth and Soraya Pol.
 The scenography for their immersive installation When the body says Yes is created in collaboration with Théo Demans.

-Further selected international shows and projects include: Museum Seoul, KR (2023); Gwangju Biennale, KR (2023); National Museum of Contemporary Art, Athens, GR (2023); Esch European Capital Luxembourg, LU (2022); House of Electronic Arts Basel, CH (2022); ARKEN Museum for Moderne Kunst, DK (2021); Fondazione Sandretto Re Rebaudengo, IT (2021); Museum Schloss Moyland, DE (2021); Shanghai Biennale, CN (2020/21); Kunsthaus Hamburg, DE (2020); Kunsthaus Dresden, DE (2020); Museum für Neue Kunst Freiburg, DE (2020); Stedelijk Museum Amsterdam, NL (2020); Pori Museum, FI (2019/20); Les Rencontres d’Arles, FR (2019); Palais de Tokyo, FR (performance 2019); Guangzhou Triennial, CN (2018/19); Kunsthalle Lingen, DE (2018); Museum Marta Herford, DE (2018); Haus der Kunst, DE (2018); Manifesta 12, Palermo, IT (2018); Riga International Biennial of Contemporary Art, LR (2018); Kunstsaele Berlin, DE (2018); Tate Modern, London, UK (performance 2017); Kunsthalle Basel, CH (2016).
+Further selected international shows and projects include: Kunsthalle Mainz, DE (2024); Barbican Centre London, UK (2023); Museum Seoul, KR (2023); Gwangju Biennale, KR (2023); National Museum of Contemporary Art, Athens, GR (2023); Esch European Capital Luxembourg, LU (2022); House of Electronic Arts Basel, CH, (2022); ARKEN Museum for Moderne Kunst, DK (2021); Fondazione Sandretto Re Rebaudengo, IT (2021); Museum Schloss Moyland, DE (2021); Shanghai Biennale, CN (2020/21); Kunsthaus Hamburg, DE (2020); Kunsthaus Dresden, DE (2020); Museum für Neue Kunst Freiburg, DE (2020); Stedelijk Museum Amsterdam, NL (2020); Pori Museum, FI (2019/20); Les Rencontres d’Arles, FR (2019); performance at Palais de Tokyo, FR (2019); Guangzhou Triennial, CN (2018/19); Kunsthalle Lingen, DE (2018); Museum Marta Herford, DE (2018); Haus der Kunst, DE (2018); Manifesta 12, Palermo, IT (2018); Riga International Biennial of Contemporary Art, LV (2018); Kunstsaele Berlin, DE (2018); performance at Tate Modern, London, UK (2017); Kunsthalle Basel, CH (2016).

 melanie bonajo was nominated for the Nam June Paik Award (2018) and the Prix de Rome (2017) and won the IFFR Tiger Award (2016).